Anzkiii/Anzkiii.github.io/README.md

 Hello guys.
 Bing chilling!
 We made a pretty poggers website and u can check it out.
-Its really awesome and the guys who coded it are pretty poggers.
+Its really awesome and the guys who made it are pretty poggers.
 Cant forget the project manager.
-She is cool.
+He is cool.
 Anyways space is cool.
 Byeee